Nixon Peabody LLP

 As employers and employees are adjusting to the new “normal” of working from home, the risk of a cyberattack has never been greater.
 Hackers are preying on innocent employees and their lax cybersecurity practices as an easy way to gain access to organizations of all sizes and across all industries.
 Now, more than ever, it’s important to remind your workforce to remain vigilant about cybersecurity.
 Employers should consider circulating any company privacy or information security policies as a helpful reminder for employees.
 It’s imperative that your employees review and understand these policies.
 We encourage employers and employees alike to try to maintain the same or similar security standards as normal.

 • Working outside the office may mean that others can more easily see confidential information on a computer screen.
-Be sure to log off or lock your computer when stepping away from your work station, even for a short period of time.
+Be sure to log off or lock your computer when stepping away from your workstation, even for a short period of time.

 • Even while working from home or elsewhere out of the office, employees are still responsible for complying with all company policies and procedures.
 This includes complying with any non-disclosure or other confidentiality agreements that may be in place.